 I’ve been using the DJI Mini 3 Pro since it was released earlier this year and in that time I’ve tried my hand at creating everything from cinematic landscapes to Instagram reels.
 I’d consider myself the perfect test subject, it’s a device that’s equally as respected by professional videographers as it is utilised by content creators and first-time drone users like myself.
-With hardware (4K video resolution, etc.) that’s come a long way since the ‘Mini’ lineup was realised in 2019, this is the brand’s best offering for new flyers.
+With hardware that’s come a long way since the ‘Mini’ lineup was realised in 2019, this is the brand’s best offering for new flyers.

 DJI Mini 3 Pro at a Glance

 Weight: less than 249g

 Battery life: 34 min (between 20-25 mins in our testing).